ChrisMaringka/Christopher-Maringka-s-Portfolio/README.md

 # [Project 1: Pokemon Competitiveness Assessment: Project Overview](https://github.com/ChrisMaringka/Pokemon-Gen-1to8)
 * Cleaned dataset based on .csv file using Jupyter Notebook
-* Conducted statistical analysis to determine the difference in competitiveness between each generations of Pokemon
+* Conducted statistical analysis to determine the difference in competitiveness between each generations of Pokemon.
+From ANOVA testing, I concluded that the spread of overall status between Pokemon in each generation is well-balanced.
-* Performed statistical analysis to assess the difference between single-type Pokemon against dual-type Pokemon
+* Performed statistical analysis to assess the difference between single-type Pokemon against dual-type Pokemon.
+Through the testing, dual-type pokemon has overall status advantage compared to single-type Pokemon.
+However this demonstrated that most dual-type Pokemon make up their 4x weakness against certain element with high overall status.
 * Created dashboard using Tableau to visualize Pokemon based on their competitiveness, type, and generation.
+This helps me to create a Pokemon team based on its competitiveness and type.
 Following is the [link](https://public.tableau.com/app/profile/christopher7474/viz/PokemonStatComparison_16434165078030/Dashboard1)

 	![](https://github.com/ChrisMaringka/Christopher-Maringka-s-Portfolio/blob/main/images/Poke-MultiType%20Total%20Hist.png)
   ![](https://github.com/ChrisMaringka/Christopher-Maringka-s-Portfolio/blob/main/images/Poke-MultiType_qqplot.png)